What does an alcohol beverage license allow?

 - have completed a responsible beverage server training course.
 Contact your local Wisconsin technical college, or see "Training" on the Department of Revenue website

-These courses are required to hold alcohol beverage licenses, with some exceptions.
-They cover alcohol beverage laws, signs of intoxication, safe serving of alcohol beverages, etc. These courses are most often offered by local technical colleges.
-For further information, contact your local Wisconsin technical college (WTC).
-To find the technical college nearest you, visit the WTCS website at wistechcolleges.org.
+These courses are required to hold many alcohol beverage licenses.
+They cover alcohol beverage laws, signs of intoxication, safe serving of alcohol beverages, etc. These courses are offered by local technical colleges and third-party vendors.

 The exceptions to this requirement are

-This document provides statements or interpretations of the following laws and regulations enacted as of June 4, 2020: Chapter 125, Wis.
-Stats.
+This document provides statements or interpretations of the following laws and regulations enacted as of March 3, 2023: ch.
+125,

 Wisconsin Department of Revenue